Alexthegurl/airC-DC/README.md

 ## Deployment

 Currently only works locally.
-Clone the repo onto your local machine, cd into repo, run "npm start" and go to localhost:3000 to play!
+* Clone the repo onto your local machine
+* cd into repo
+* run "npm start"
+* go to localhost:3000
+* Play AIR GUITAR!

 Example of how guitar and bass are played: https://youtu.be/KNmEqAFVutk

 Final presentations on graduation: https://vimeo.com/216882684/dd0a2f1f2e